-Dr Tony Holohan to be awarded Freedom of Dublin
+Chief Medical Officer Tony Holohan is to be awarded the Freedom of the City of Dublin.

 Newly elected Lord Mayor Hazel Chu proposed Dr Holohan for the honour in recognition of his work in leading the public health response to the coronavirus pandemic and as a representative of all front line workers.